-Meet the founder of Untold, Lucy Hannah and some of Afghanistan’s leading female poets and journalists, including Masoma Kawsary, contributor to My Pen Is the Wing of a Bird, and Nilofar Langar, an Afghan poet and journalist.
-Kholod Saghir, Editor-in-chief of PEN/Opp will be moderating the event.
+The founder of Untold, Lucy Hannah and some of Afghanistan’s leading female poets and journalists, including Masoma Kawsary, contributor to My Pen Is the Wing of a Bird, and Nilofar Langar, an Afghan poet and journalist joined Kholod Saghir, Editor-in-chief of PEN/Opp, at Gothenburg BookFair to discuss Afghan culture and art.

-The discussion will be in English with simultaneous interpretation in Dari will be provided.
+The discussion was held in English with simultaneous interpretation in Dari.

 Saturday 13 August, 11.30am – The Llangwm Literary Festival, Pembrokeshire